allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 7. Select Publish at the bottom of the pop-up window.

-8. Observe that al items should now show the appropriate color background.
+8. Observe that all items should now show the appropriate color background.

 Unpublish all items in a day or range of days